Moduli of Gorenstein Q-homology projective planes: Gluing Technique

-Together these information suffice to read off the possible extremal elliptic surfaces serving as $\Jac(Y)$ for the elliptic fibration arising from $E$.
-Recall that the root type $R$ may also be supported on some integral overlattice, as we shall exploit in Section \ref{s:number}.
+in each case a root lattice of rank $8$.
+Together these information suffice to deduce from Criterion \ref{crit} that $\Jac(|\pm2\sigma(E)|)$ is an extremal rational elliptic surface (and read off the few possibilities for $\Jac(|\pm2\sigma(E)|)$).

 To complete the proof of Proposition \ref{prop:base}, it suffices to argue with the $(-2)$ curve $C\subset Y$ whose dual vector is used for the gluing.
-By construction, we have $C.E=1$ in either case, so $E$ gives a half-pencil and $C$ gives a bisection for the fibration by Proposition \ref{prop:E}.
-Hence Lemma \ref{lem:bct} implies that $Y$ arises from an Enriques involution of base change type with base surface $\Jac(Y)$.
+By construction, we have $C.E=1$ in either case, so $E$ induces a half-pencil and $C$ a smooth rational bisection for the fibration by Proposition \ref{prop:E}.
+Hence Lemma \ref{lem:bct} implies that $Y$ arises from an Enriques involution of base change type originating from the extremal rational elliptic surface $\Jac(|\pm2\sigma(E)|)$.